Kietpawpan/pythonApp/README.md

 __Input:__ The first name and the surname (String in Thai) of the user

-__Output:__ The User ID text, which combine the first English chracter of the name and surname plus a few digit Integer number
+__Output:__ The User ID text, which combines the first English chracter of name, surname, and a time-based serial number

 __Steps:__